M1ke9/ELaaMS/README.md

 ### Step 2: Data Preparation for Machine Learning

-All input data provided in your files (after transformation to JSON) will be utilized as features for the deployed machine learning algorithm.
+All input data provided in your files (after transformation to JSON) will be utilized as features for the deployed machine learning algorithm(s).
 It is the user's responsibility to ensure that this data is appropriately prepared and ready for ML processing.

+**Target Variable Note:** In prediction data, the target variable can be included to activate an evaluation service.
+Regardless of its presence, the model will always treat it as missing for the actual prediction.
+The specific target variable for a given task is defined in the "Create" request.

 ### Step 3: Run the Data Transformation Scripts